MJKWoolnough/jslib/README.md

 | false   | true              | true     | [DocumentFragment](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment) & [ChildClass](#elements_childclass) |
 | false   | false             | true     | [DocumentFragment](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment) |

-In addition, the type T can be further modified by the use of the `extend` Option, which will add a custom class to the prototype chain, allowing its methods and field to be used, including during the intialising `fn` call.
+In addition, the type T can be further modified by the use of the `extend` Option, which will add a custom class to the prototype chain, allowing its methods and field to be used, including during the initialising `fn` call.

 When the `args` Option is specified, the `fn` call (and the `classOnly` constructor) gain a number of parameters equal to the number of strings specified.
 For the [DOMBind](#dom_dombind) output, these parameters are set in the [Props](#dom_props) object passed to the function with the key being the name specified in the array.
 For the `classOnly` output, these values must be specified manually in the constructor call.